 - Tailwind: If you’ve started using Pinterest to distribute your blog content, then you’ve probably heard of Tailwind.
 If you don’t know how Pinterest can help your content distribution, I recommend starting with the ebook below.
 Tailwind helps you schedule your pins & automate your content distribution, so you can spend more time creating content instead of pinning on Pinterest!
 When you’re ready to distribute your blog content, click this link to sign up for a 30-day free trial & receive $15 credit to your account–it’s there for when you’re ready to upgrade your subscription!

-- The She Approach: Making Pinterest Possible ($35 ebook): I bought this Pinterest book the moment Ana announced its release.
-If you’re gaining the majority of your traffic through Pinterest (like most bloggers do) but you know you have so much more potential for a greater reach, you must get this.
+- The She Approach: Making Pinterest Possible ($35 ebook): I bought this Pinterest ebook the moment Ana announced its release.
+If you’re gaining the majority of your traffic through Pinterest (like most bloggers do) but you know you have so much more potential for a greater reach, you must get this ebook.
 It’s literally all you need to start & finish creating your Pinterest strategy without spending hundreds of dollars on a course.
-I highly recommend this!
+For $35, you get all the Pinterest tips you need AND all future updates on the course because the Pinterest algorithm is constantly changing.
+I’m still learning from this course and I bought it a year ago!

 Here’s my receipt from May 31st, 2018: